Wu Jinglian

 Having called for China's opening up and celebrated its entry to the WTO, Wu was distressed by the side-effects of rapid growth: corruption, inequitable distribution, and crony capitalism (more often the "magnate capitalism" in Chinese).
 In the last ten years he has joined Qin Hui, He Qinglian and other public intellectuals in raising social justice to prominence on the policy agenda.

-Wu is also the author of a number of books on China's economic reform.
+Wu is also the author of several books on China's economic reform.

 In 2008, state-owned media in China started calling Wu a spy for the U.S. The fact state-owned newspaper People's Daily was authorized to call him such indicates that his economic and political ideas are great annoyances for the current leadership.

 Wu pointed out that “old-style Maoists” have been gaining influence in the government since 2004.
 These groups, he said, are pressing for a return to central planning and placing blame for corruption and social inequality on the very market reforms he championed.

 Wu also pointed out that corrupt bureaucrats are pushing for the state to take a larger economic role so they can cash in on their positions through payoffs and bribes, as well as by steering business to allies.

 Because of these developments, Wu is not optimistic about the future of China, because “[t]he Maoists want to go back to central planning and the cronies want to get richer.”